What to know about your sewer service

 The portion of the wastewater system that collects and transports wastewater to the treatment plant.
 Typically, this portion of the system is located in or near the street.

-Front Floor Cleanout A cleanout or access point that is located in the floor, often near the front wall of the house.
+A cleanout or access point that is located in the floor, often near the front wall of the house.

-What you should do if you experience a sewage backup in your home:
+If you experience a sewage backup

 If you think your sewer is backing up DO NOT: